In Brian Klems’ Writer’s Digest Column on Writing, I read a great article titled, “The 5 C’s of Writing a Great Thriller Novel.”

 ‘Careening,’ as Klems puts it, is about creating twists and turns that keep the story from being predictable.

 This element of the story keeps the reader on her toes.
 Klems says, “Part of the fun for readers is thinking a story is going one way, and getting taken completely by surprise.”

 4. Make Your Reader Feel

-This story element is essential for all fiction, but especially in a thrill.
+This story element is essential for all fiction, but especially in a thriller.
 You want your reader to feel what the character is feeling and you want it to read authentic, believable.

 You need the reader to be scared or hold their breath with anticipation.

 To do this, Klems suggests “recalling an emotional moment in your life, and recreate each of the senses in your memory (sight, smell, touch, sound, etc.) until you begin to feel the emotion again.”
 He calls this story element, ‘coronary.’

 Once you start remembering, you will begin to feel what you did at the time.
 Then write it down.
 Write what you felt.